 You can contact your legislators in a number of ways:

-- Testify before a commitee.
+Testify before a committee.
 Make your views and positions known by testifying before a committee that is having public hearings on an issue or bill.

 Get to Know Legislative Staff